 Should You Try It?

 It may not work for everybody, but it is a decent pain relief cream for minor muscle aches.
 Some people are swearing by it, but you shouldn't buy it expecting that it is the magic bullet for your pain.
-We have reviewed plenty of other products for different types of pain, so you might want to take a look and see if you can find other things that will help your situation.
+Sometimes the solution to your pain is just a matter of finding the right treatment.